-The human race has been constantly challenging the notion of “impossible” for centuries and epochs on end.
-With unbelievable inventions and discoveries and out-of-the-box ideas to overcome constraints at every level, we have emerged as a supreme species and carved an almost invincible niche for ourselves in the planet.
-And our successor-of-sorts is Artificial Intelligence.
+The human race has been constantly challenging the notion of “impossible” for centuries.
+With unbelievable inventions and discoveries, we have emerged as a supreme species.
+We have carved an almost invincible niche for ourselves in the planet.
+And our successor-of-sorts is AI.

-While Artificial Intelligence is being used by individuals and groups across the globe, there is an acute lack of awareness amongst many users about the precise difference between a machine being overtly instructed to perform a particular task, and technology being made independent to carry out these tasks without any human assistance.
-We’re back with a blog; and today, we’re going to discuss Artificial Intelligence at the macro as well as micro levels – with its two major offshoots: Machine Learning and Deep Learning.
+.AI is being used by individuals and groups across the globe.
+But there is an acute lack of awareness among many users about the precise difference between a machine performing a particular task mechanically and technology becoming independent to carry out these tasks.
+We’re back with a blog!
+Today, let’s look at AI at the macro as well as micro levels – with its two major offshoots: Machine Learning and Deep Learning.

 But…wait.
 Is a human secretly helping Siri follow my instructions every single time?